 National Tooth Fairy Day: Tooth Traditions Around the World

-National Tooth Fairy Day is Friday Feb.
-28* but special tooth traditions span beyond just this nation.
+National Tooth Fairy Day is Twice a year, in February and August, but special tooth traditions span beyond just this nation.

 Not every culture has a tooth fairy, but many have some tradition to encourage improved oral health